 - Know if there is a way “out” of the lease and, if so, under what conditions.

 All currently enrolled fee-paying students have access to legal advice on campus.
-A lawyer can help your student understand their lease and provide tips on other rental concerns.
-Your student can:
+A lawyer can help you understand your lease and provide tips on other rental concerns.

-- Set up an appointment with the Off-Campus Housing & Neighborhood Relations (OCHNR) staff attorney for a free lease review on Tuesdays and Fridays.
+Set up an appointment with the Off-Campus Housing & Neighborhood Relations (OCHNR) staff attorney for a free lease review on Tuesdays and Fridays.
 Roommates, parents or other family members are always welcome to participate in these sessions as long as a CU Boulder student is present.

 OCHNR is located in UMC 313 and is open Monday-Friday from 9 a.m. to 5 p.m.
 Students and families can also access services and resources via LiveChat on the OCHNR website, email firstname.lastname@example.org or call 303-492-7053.

 Student Legal Services (SLS) also provides free lease reviews.
 SLS can be reached by visiting UMC 311 or calling 303-492-6813; the office is open Monday through Friday 8:30 a.m. to noon and 1 to 4:30 p.m.